 In addition to temporal and spatial shifts in diet, Preti (2020) reported that diets also change with size.
-Small sharks (<150 cm) fed primarily on small schooling fish including Pacific saury, Pacific sardine, Pacific mackerel, and striped mullet.
-The larger sharks (FL \geq 150 cm) fed on jumbo squid as their main prey item during the years mentioned above, but also consumed marine mammals.
-Lyons, et al. (2015) found that the stomach of a 373 cm female contained a four-year-old female California sea lion (Zalophus californianus).
+Small sharks (<150 cm) fed primarily on small schooling fish including Pacific Saury, Pacific sardine, Pacific Mackerel, and Striped Mullet.
+The larger sharks (FL≥150 cm) fed on jumbo squid as their main prey item during the years mentioned above, but also consumed marine mammals.
+Lyons et al. (2015) found that the stomach of a 373 cm female contained a 4 year-old female California Sea Lion (Zalophus californianus).
 The number of taxa consumed increased with body size, demonstrating an ontogenetic expansion of diet rather than a shift in prey types.

-Based on genetics, tagging studies and catch data there is a single population of shortfin mako sharks in the North Pacific (Michaud, et al. 2011; Schrey and Heist 2003).
+Based on genetics, tagging studies and catch data there is a single population of shortfin make sharks in the North Pacific (Schrey and Heist 2003; Michaud et al. 2011).

-In the eastern North Pacific, sharks move seasonally between the California Current; the Sea of Cortez; and offshore in the North Pacific Subtropical Gyre, North Pacific Transition Zone, and North Equatorial Current (Nasby-Lucas, et al. 2019).
-Seasonal movements north and south within the California Current coincided with periods of higher primary productivity and chlorophyll-a, and SSTs between 15 and 25 °C. Within the California Current, the SCB is an important habitat for all size classes from late spring to early fall.
-Juvenile mako sharks appear to expand their northward and southward range with increasing size.
-In late summer and fall, juvenile and adult sharks disburse either north or south with the largest sharks moving offshore as far as the Hawaiian Islands (Nasby-Lucas, et al. 2019; Nosal, et al. 2019).
+In the eastern North Pacific sharks move seasonally between the California Current, the Sea of Cortez and offshore in the North Pacific Subtropical Gyre, North Pacific Transition Zone and North Equatorial Current (Nasby-Lucas et al. 2019).
+Seasonal movements north and south within the California Current coincided with periods of higher primary productivity and chlorophyll a, and SSTs between 15 and 25 °C. Within the California Current, the SCB is an important habitat for all size classes from late spring to early fall.
+Juvenile make sharks appear to expand their northward and southward range with increasing size.
+In late summer and fall, juvenile and adult sharks disburse either north or south with the largest sharks moving offshore as far as the Hawaiian Islands (Nasby-Lucas et al. 2019; Nosal et al. 2019).
 When sharks were tracked for a year or more, most returned to the region of the SCB in the spring and summer.

-Mako sharks are ovoviviparous and oophagous, the fetuses feeding on a supply of eggs continuously ovulated by the female.
+mako Sharks are ovoviviparous and oophagous, the fetuses feeding on a supply of eggs continuously ovulated by the female.
 Little is known about the reproductive cycle and there are few records of pregnant females.
 There is a wide range in estimates of fecundity, which may be due to stock differences, female size sampled, and/or fetuses being aborted on capture.
-Based on the available information, litter sizes range from 4-25 with most reports in the range of 8-18 (Branstetter 1981; Mollet, et al. 2000; Stevens 1983; Taniuchi 1997).
-Using data from several studies, Mollet, et al. (2000) calculated the mean litter size as 12.5.
-The gestation period has been variously estimated at from 12 to 18 months (Bedford 1992; Cliff, et al. 1990; Mollet, et al. 2000; Pratt and Casey 1983).
-Mollet, et al. (2000) report that litter size increases with maternal size, and present evidence for a three-year reproductive cycle, although a two-year cycle could not be ruled out.
+Based on the available information, litter sizes range from 4-25 with most reports in the range of 8-18 (Branstetter 1981; Stevens 1983, 2008; Taniuchi

+1997; Mollet et al. 2000).
+Using data from several studies, Mollet et al. (2000) calculated the mean litter size as 12.5.
+The gestation period has been variously estimated at from 12 to 18 months (Mollet et al. 2000; Pratt and Casey 1983; Cliff et al. 1990; Bedford 1992).
+Mollet et al. (2000) report that litter size increases with maternal size, and present evidence for a 3 year reproductive cycle, although a 2-year cycle could not be ruled out.

-2.2.6 Essential Fish Habitat for Shortfin Mako Shark
+1.2.6 Essential Fish Habitat for Shortfin Mako Shark (Figure 2b)